knobs-dials/catprinter/README.md

 # What, more technically

 A little more technically, it is:
-- a HTTP server that actually does the bluetooth contacting
+- a HTTP server that actually does the bluetooth communication
 - that serves a web page to contact itself for you to poke at

 As-is it's meant to be viewed from the same host,